Table of Content:

-- Nightguards: You may have to wear a custom nightguard to protect your TMJ from nighttime grinding.
+Most people suffering from TMJ disorders have to wear a custom nightguard to protect their joints from nighttime grinding.
 Wearing a nightguard helps relieve the pressure exerted onto your joints and protects them against destructive grinding habit.

 If your TMJ does not respond to the above treatment modalities, then a more aggressive approach may be required.
-This can range anywhere from using Botox injection to arthoscopic surgery.
-We will make appropriate referrals to specialists so that you can get the best care possible.
+This can range anywhere from using Botox joint injections all the way to arthoscopic surgery.
+When required, we will make appropriate referral to specialists so that you can get the best care possible.

-If you are experiencing TMJ pain or discomfort, give us a call today.
-You can reach us at (949) 481-2540 or book a consultation online.
-We will assess your TMJ to look for signs and symptoms of joint pain or arthritis.
-If you are diagnosed with TMJ disease, we will recommend appropriate treatment or make referral whenever necessary.
+If you suspect that you’re suffering from TMJ disorders, give us a call today.
+You can reach us at (949) 481-2540 or book your consultation online.
+We will assess your TMJ and look for signs and symptoms of joint pain or arthritis.
+If you’re diagnosed with TMJ disease, we will offer appropriate treatment or make referral whenever necessary.
 To learn more about TMJ conditions and disorders, give us a call today.